 Undergraduate Student Assistant:

-Allison George assists the program as both a technical expert and as a videographer.
-She is a double-major at CWRU in Sociology and at the Cleveland Institute of Music.
+Allison George assists the Social Justice Institute with its programs, events, and projects.
+She has worked with the Institute's student/youth leadership conference, PowerUp!, and the Voicing Action Project.
+She is a double-major at CWRU in Sociology and viola performance at the Cleveland Institute of Music.

 Brandon L. King

 Brandon L. King is the Vice-President of American Merchandising Services (AMS) and the Managing Partner of King Management Group (KMG).
 He has participated in a variety of community activities including Habitat for Humanity and Closing the Achievement Gap program.
 He received his Bachelors in Entrepreneurship and MBA from Ohio University and his Master’s Degree in Urban Real Estate Development and Finance from Cleveland State University.

 Jeannie Joy has worked both locally and nationally as a marketing consultant, counseling business owners on marketing strategies and ways to improve company profits.
 She received her degree in Marketing from DeKalb Technical College in Clarkston, Georgia, and has marketed her own book titled Experience Joy Cliché.
 Currently, she is working on several projects for local businesses, as well as her role as a Community Researcher for the Voicing and Action Project.
 Jeannie Joy’s interest in the rich history of East Cleveland centers around her passion to learn about the lives of the city’s residents.